richardpct/aws-terraform-tuto03/README.md

 * Splitting environment: Dev, Staging and Prod
 * Using different ubuntu ami according to environment
 * Using user-data to automate apache2 installation
+* Allowing only my IP address to connect via SSH into the webserver

 # Requirement
 * You must have an AWS account, if you don't have yet, you can subscribe to the free tier.